 - We will represent you in connection with the identified Matter.
 We have not been retained to represent you in a general capacity.
 Our role will be limited to advising on Cayman Islands law.
 We rely on the strict understanding that you have obtained, or will obtain, proper professional advice as to the laws of any other relevant jurisdiction.
 We do not provide advice, and will not be advising, and you agree not to rely on advice given, relating to commercial or financial aspects of the Matter.

-- We act for you only and not any other person, affiliates or other related entities.
+- We act for you only and not any other person, affiliates or other related entities including, without limit, any employees, directors, officers, shareholders or ultimate beneficial owners.
 No third party may rely upon our advice unless this is agreed to in writing.

 - Where we act for multiple clients or addressees each such person is jointly and severally responsible for all obligations due to us and each represents that she/he/it has full authority to instruct us.